 - The Pension Board was established under regulation 106 of the Local Government Pension Scheme Regulations 2013. - The purpose of the Board is to assist the Administering Authority in its role as a scheme manager of the Scheme.
-Such assistance is to: - secure compliance with the Regulations, any other legislation relating to the governance and administration of the Scheme, and requirements imposed by the Pensions Regulator in relation to the Scheme and; - to ensure the effective and efficient governance and administration of the Scheme. - The Terms of reference for the Local Pensions Board can be found on the link below https://www.yourpension.org.uk/Ealing/LGPS-2014/Pensions-Board.aspx

-• The Board currently consists of 4 members; 2 Council and 2 Employee representatives, with equal numbers of employer and member representatives.
+Such assistance is to: - secure compliance with the Regulations, any other legislation relating to the governance and administration of the Scheme, and requirements imposed by the Pensions Regulator in relation to the Scheme and; - to ensure the effective and efficient governance and administration of the Scheme. - The Terms of reference for the Local Pensions Board can be found here - The Board currently consists of 6 members; 3 Council and 3 Employee representatives, with equal numbers of employer and member representatives.
 The board will elect one member to be the chair and will meet at least two times per annum.